You are here

 - Tram No. 11 travels between the centre of Riga and Mezaparks neighbourhood.
 One trip is 30 minutes.
 In the summer, the Retro Tram also travels the route – a replica of an electric tram of 1909-1910.

 - Bus No. 1 connects Riga centre and the Open-air Museum.
 One trip will take 35 minutes.

 Buying tickets, ticket prices

-The most convenient way to buy public transport tickets is at Narvesen outlets or at stops equipped with ticket machines – although such machines are not available at all stops.
+The most convenient way to buy public transport tickets is at Narvesen outlets or at stops equipped with ticket machines (then it will cost you EUR 1,15) – although such machines are not available at all stops.
 Tickets can also be bought from the driver, but tickets bought this way cost more – EUR 2.
-We therefore strongly recommend buying your ticket before the trip.
+We therefore recommend buying your ticket before the trip.